Mbed-TLS/mbedtls/README.md

 Mbed TLS is a C library that implements cryptographic primitives, X.509 certificate manipulation and the SSL/TLS and DTLS protocols.
 Its small code footprint makes it suitable for embedded systems.

+Mbed TLS includes a reference implementation of the [PSA Cryptography API](#psa-cryptography-api).

 Configuration
 -------------